cabol/nebulex/guides/getting-started.md

 ## Updating entries

-Updating entries in Nebulex can be achieved in different ways.
-The basic one, using `get` and `set` (the basic functions), like so:
+If you want to generate the new entry based on the current one, you can use `get` and then `set`, if you don't care about the current cached value, you can use only `set` (or `replace`), like so:

 ```elixir
 v1 = Blog.Cache.get(1)